You're wondering what lenses can a Canon T3i use

 If your slowest steady shutter speed was 1/60 second without image stabilization, then you would be able to get sharp images at 1/6 second.
 That's crazy.
 Image stabilization if particularly valuable with long telephoto lenses where even the slightest amount of camera movement is exaggerated.

-That kind of power makes it good for sports and wildlife photography.
+That kind of power makes it excellent for sports and wildlife photography.

-It is not a super fast lens at f4-5.6, This makes it not too heavy and not too big to handle.
+It is not a super fast lens at f4-5.6, The smaller maximum aperture makes it smaller to carry and lighter to use.

-This smaller size also means it is not as expensive to make as the f2.8 and f2 lenses out there.
+The smaller size also means that less "glass" is used during manufacturing and it's not as expensive to build as the heavier, bulkier f2.8 and f2 lenses out there.

 At the time of this writing, this lens is only $400 on Amazon.